MizanulH489/WorkWave/README.md

 # WorkWave
+# WorkWave
-We are building a web application site that will serve as a versatile work management site for groups or any individual , to assign work to each other, and serve to be a proper work plan and management system for not only a team but the user.
+This is an indiviudal project of mine I worked on to help ease the work flow that teams have to deal with during project sprints and project management.
+Thus I decided to develop a way for not only teams but individuals to be able to work on their projects and such, as well as monitor work flow, handle tasks, and other activities.
+Thus my solution was building a web application site that will serve as a versatile work management site for groups or any individual , to assign work to each other, and serve to be a proper work plan and management system for not only a team but the user.